aurelia/site-generator/lib/app/docs/api/binding/index.md

 #### Properties

-* `bindingContext:any` - The primary aspect of the binding scope.
+* `bindingContext: any` - The primary aspect of the binding scope.
 Typically a view-model instance.
-* `overrideContext:OverrideContext` - The &quot;parallel&quot; or &quot;artificial&quot; aspect of the binding scope.
+* `overrideContext: OverrideContext` - The &quot;parallel&quot; or &quot;artificial&quot; aspect of the binding scope.
 Provides access to the parent binding context and stores contextual bindable members such as $event, $index, $odd, etc. Members on this object take precedence over members of the bindingContext object.